Don (river): History

 According to an anonymous Greek source, which historically (but not certainly) has been attributed to Plutarch, the Don was home to the legendary Amazons of Greek mythology.

-The area around the estuary has been speculated to be the source of the Black Death in the mid-14th century.
+In the Early Middle Ages, much of the lower Don was controlled by the Khazar Khaganate which built on its left bank a large limestone fortress, Sarkel, to defend a vital portage between the Don and the Volga.
+Further north the area was settled by the so-called Don Slavs.
+After the Mongol conquests most of the Don basin was incorporated into the Golden Horde, which established an important trade outpost, Azak, in the Don estuary.
+This estuary area has been speculated to be the source of the Black Death in the mid-14th century.

+The Don Cossacks, who settled the fertile valley of the river in the 16th and 17th centuries, were named after the river.
 While the lower Don was well known to ancient geographers, its middle and upper reaches were not mapped with any accuracy before the gradual conquest of the area by the Tsardom of Russia in the 16th century.

-The Don Cossacks, who settled the fertile valley of the river in the 16th and 17th centuries, were named after the river.

 The fort of Donkov was founded by the princes of Ryazan in the late 14th century.
 The fort stood on the left bank of the Don, about 34 km from the modern town of Dankov, until 1568, when it was destroyed by the Crimean Tatars, but was soon restored at a better fortified location.
 It is shown as Donko in Mercator's Atlas (1596).

 Donkov was again relocated in 1618, appearing as Donkagorod in Joan Blaeu's map of 1645.